Tandemn-Labs/tensor-iroh/README.md

 # Tensor Protocol - Direct Streaming Implementation

 This is a **direct streaming tensor transfer protocol** built on top of Iroh's QUIC networking stack.
 Unlike traditional approaches, this implementation streams tensor data directly over QUIC connections for maximum performance with intelligent connection pooling.
+## Installation

+You can install the PyO3-based Python bindings directly from PyPI using pip:

+`pip install tensor_iroh`

 ## Why This Tensor Protocol is Faster